Ząbkowice Śląskie – castle

 Probably in the second half of the 15th century, a late-Gothic residential house was built in the southern part of the courtyard.
 In 1504, this building was to receive the form of a three-story palace with a tower on the façade axis, equipped with tracery architectural details.
 On the second floor, the tower had a monumental pointed arcade opened to the inside of the building, which could indicate the existence of a castle chapel there.
 The eastern part of the former defensive wall was replaced with new buildings containing a gatehouse.

 The rebuilding from the 16th century made the castle a four-sided structure measuring 65 x 70 meters.
-In the two corners there were three-story, cylindrical towers, in the north-eastern corner there was a slender stair turret, and in the middle of the eastern wing a four-sided gate tower.
+In the two corners there were three-story, cylindrical towers or bastions, in the north-eastern corner there was a slender stair turret, and in the middle of the eastern wing a four-sided gate tower.
 The courtyard was surrounded by wooden cloisters.
 From the outside, the castle was surrounded by a ring of earth fortifications.
 An additional line of defense were also the walls of the residential wings with arrowslits at the ground floor and attic level.
 The walls of the castle were preceded by a deep ditch.

-The northern wing of the castle was probably not completed due to the death of Prince Charles I. Everyday life took place in the southern wing, and court life with its extensive ceremonial in the eastern wing.
-It had two rooms measuring 9 x 22 meters, on the high ground floor and first floor.
-They stretched between the gate tower and the corner tower.
-The lower hall may have had a vault, the upper one was topped with a wooden ceiling.
-The west wing on the ground floor housed the kitchen.
-In the upper rooms in the west and south wings, private residential chambers were arranged.
-This would be evidenced by many independent entrances from the courtyard, accessible by means of a porch or stairs.
-The decorative portal in the vicinity of the tower at the southern wing led to the largest, centrally located room, measuring 16.5 by 7.5 meters.
-Two side rooms of medium size were adjacent to it.
-The eastern one was heated by a fireplace, and the western one had access to the latrine.
-Even further to the east there were two small vaulted chambers with a latrine.
-The whole was complemented by an alcove in the tower and a vestibule.
+The northern wing of the castle was probably not completed due to the death of Prince Charles I. Everyday life took place in the southern wing, and the court with its elaborate ceremonial in the eastern wing.
+In addition to the gate passage on the ground floor, the latter housed two representative halls measuring 9 x 22 meters, located on the high ground floor and first floor.
+It stretched between the gate tower and the corner bastion.
+The lower hall may have had a vault, the upper one was topped with a wooden ceiling and was equipped with a latrine.
+It was lit by large windows with ashlar, chamfered frames, probably equipped on the inside with niches with sedilia.

 Current state